svagcrew/gmeetnow/README.md

-# Google Meet Now — Crome Extension
+# Google Meet Now — Chrome Extension

 - By clicking on the extension icon script started to run.
 - It opens https://meet.google.com/landing in new tab